-4. Discovered some noble gases in the environment like helium, beryllium, etc. This also affected the table because there is no place for place them in the table.
+4. Discovered some noble gases in the environment like helium, beryllium, etc. This also affected the table because there is no place to place them in the table.

-One of the important names when it comes to modern periodic classification of elements, Mendeleev contribution is enormous in terms of classification.
+One of the important names when it comes to modern periodic classification of elements, Mendeleev's contribution is enormous in terms of classification.